happyuc-project/web3j/docs/source/abi.rst

 - String -> string and address types
 - List<> -> dynamic/static array

-BigInteger types have to be used for numeric types, as numeric types in Ethereum are 256 bit integer values.
+BigInteger types have to be used for numeric types, as numeric types in HappyUC are 256 bit integer values.

-`Fixed point types <http://solidity.readthedocs.io/en/develop/abi-spec.html#types>`_ have been defined for Ethereum, but are
+`Fixed point types <http://solidity.readthedocs.io/en/develop/abi-spec.html#types>`_ have been defined for HappyUC, but are
-`not currently implemented in Solidity <https://github.com/ethereum/solidity/issues/409>`_, hence web3j does not currently support them (they were provided in versions prior to 3.x).
-Once available in Solidity, they will be reintroduced back into the web3j ABI module.
+`not currently implemented in Solidity <https://github.com/happyuc-project/solidity/issues/409>`_, hence webuj does not currently support them (they were provided in versions prior to 3.x).
+Once available in Solidity, they will be reintroduced back into the webuj ABI module.

 For more information on using ABI types in Java, refer to :ref:`smart-contract-wrappers`.